The Many Faces of Man

 I mean let’s step back and get a look at this.
 Even allowing for different tailoring of the animal skins a group of hominins standing around is looking pretty much the same.
 Certainly, the differences were not enough to recoil from.

-And the final point (speaking of partying) is once the DNA code was cracked we know for a fact Homo sapiens, Neanderthals and Denisovans mated among themselves.
+And the final point is once the DNA code was cracked, we know for a fact Homo sapiens, Neanderthals and Denisovans mated among themselves.
 Don’t know about H. heidelbergensis and H. erectus yet because scientists have not been able extract their DNA because of the fossil ages we have for them.
-But if we use a little common sense and accept what I have been talking about it is highly likely they mated with them also.
+But if we use a little common sense and accept what I have been talking about it is highly likely they all mated with each other at some point.

 It has not been proven in the lab yet but the speculation is that the ghost DNA is from H. heidelbergensis.